DogepartyXDP/Documentation/Installation/federated_node.md

 To pull the newest software from the git repositories and restart the appropriate daemon, issue the following command:

 ```
-fednode update <service>
+dogenode update <service>
 ```

 <a name="servicenames_code"></a>Where `<service>` is one of the following, or blank for all applicable services:

-* `counterparty`
+* `dogeparty`
-* `counterparty-testnet`
+* `dogeparty-testnet`
-* `counterblock`
+* `dogeblock`
-* `counterblock-testnet`
+* `dogeblock-testnet`
 * `armory_utxsvr`
 * `armory_utxsvr-testnet`
-* `counterwallet`
+* `dogewallet`

 **Reparsing blockchain data**

-Both `counterparty-server` and `counterblock` read in blockchain data and construct their own internal databases.
+Both `dogeparty-server` and `dogeblock` read in blockchain data and construct their own internal databases.
 To reset these databases and trigger a reparse of this blockchain data for one of the services, run:

 ```
-fednode reparse <service>
+dogenode reparse <service>
 ```

-Where service is `counterparty`, `counterparty-testnet`, `counterblock`, or `counterblock-testnet`.
+Where service is `dogeparty`, `dogeparty-testnet`, `dogeblock`, or `dogeblock-testnet`.

 **Rebuilding a service container**

 As a more extensive option, if you want to remove, rebuild and reinstall a container (downloading the newest container image/`Dockerfile` and utilizing that):

 ```
-fednode rebuild <service>
+dogenode rebuild <service>
 ```

 Where `<service>` is one of the service names listed [earlier](#servicenames), or blank for all services.
 Note that you are just looking to update the source code and restart the service, `update` is a better option.

 **Uninstalling**

-To uninstall the entire fednode setup, run:
+To uninstall the entire dogenode setup, run:

 ```
-fednode uninstall
+dogenode uninstall
 ```

 ## Component development

-The system allows for easy development and modification of the Counterparty software components.
+The system allows for easy development and modification of the Dogeparty software components.
 To do so, simply update code in the directories under `federatednode/src/` as you see fit.
 These directories are mapped into the appropriate containers, overlaying (overriding) the source code that the container ships with.
 This, along with symlinked (develop) Python package installations makes it possible to work on code in-place, with just a service restart necessary to have the changes take effect.

 Once done updating the source code for a particular service, issue the following command(s) to restart the container with the new code:
 ```
-fednode restart <service>
+dogenode restart <service>
 ```
 Where `<service>` is one of the services mentioned [here](#servicenames_code).

 **Other Developer Notes**

-* To run the `counterparty-lib` test suite, execute:
+* To run the `dogeparty-lib` test suite, execute:
 ```
-fednode exec counterparty "cd /counterparty-lib/counterpartylib; py.test --verbose --skiptestbook=all --cov-config=../.coveragerc --cov-report=term-missing --cov=./"
+dogenode exec dogeparty "cd /dogeparty-lib/dogepartylib; py.test --verbose --skiptestbook=all --cov-config=../.coveragerc --cov-report=term-missing --cov=./"
 ```
-* If you are working on `counterwallet`, you should browse the system using the `/src/` subdirectory (e.g. `https://mycounterwallet.bla/src/`).
+* If you are working on `dogewallet`, you should browse the system using the `/src/` subdirectory (e.g. `https://mydogewallet.bla/src/`).
 This avoids using precompiled sources.
-Once you are happy with your changes and ready to make them available to everyone that hits the server, run `fednode update counterwallet`, which will pull the newest repo code and repackage the web assets so that the code updates are then active from `https://mycounterwallet.bla/`.
+Once you are happy with your changes and ready to make them available to everyone that hits the server, run `dogenode update dogewallet`, which will pull the newest repo code and repackage the web assets so that the code updates are then active from `https://mydogewallet.bla/`.

-* Note that when you install the federated node system, HTTPS repository URLs are used by default for all of the repositories checked out under `src` by `fednode.py`.
-To use SSH URIs instead, specify the `--use-ssh-uris` to the `fednode install` command.
+* Note that when you install the federated node system, HTTPS repository URLs are used by default for all of the repositories checked out under `src` by `dogenode.py`.
+To use SSH URIs instead, specify the `--use-ssh-uris` to the `dogenode install` command.

 ## Counterwallet-Specific

-If you are setting up a Counterwallet server, you will next need to create a `counterwallet.conf.json` configuration file.
+If you are setting up a Counterwallet server, you will next need to create a `dogewallet.conf.json` configuration file.
 Instructions for doing that are detailed in the *Counterwallet Configuration File* section later in this document.
 Once creating this file, open up a web browser, and go to the IP address/hostname of the server.
 You will then be presented to accept your self-signed SSL certificate, and after doing that, should see the Counterwallet login screen.

 ### Getting a SSL Certificate